Before running a new Automated Program, it's a great idea to test it. Here are some suggestions for how to check your work.

 - First, read the error and note all of the program steps affected.

-- Update your Test List.
+- Update your Program Test List.
 You'll need a list or segment to replace each list or segment that is used as a condition.
 When you have lists or segments used in conditional steps, you may need to create segments from your Test List and add more test Contacts in order to test these conditions.
-See What if my program has advanced logic? for more information.
+For more information, see What if my program has advanced logic?

-- Next, go to Program Flow, and replace the source for each step noted in the error.
+- Next, go to the Program Flow editor and replace the source for each step noted in the error.
 Try running your test program again.

-- Go to Program Flow and update your program so it can be easily tested and does not cause disruptions.
+- Go to the Program Flow editor and update your program so it can be easily tested and does not cause disruptions.

 Step 2: Run your test program

-- Hover over your duplicate test program and click Dashboard
+- Hover over your duplicate test program and click Start program:

 Heads up!
 You might run into some errors after starting your test program.
 These errors will guide you to settings that need to be changed.
 For example, an outbound message might be missing a Sender.
 Click Edit to fix any errors in the Automated Journey Builder, then try to start the program again.

-- Go to Steps to see how your contacts progress through the program
+- Go to Dashboard > Report > Steps to see how your contacts progress through the program

 - Check the results of each step – examples include: